-Pedal along the tracks of Gangchon Rail Park to enjoy the region’s beautiful scenery throughout the year.
-In particular, the railbike provides a way to enjoy fantastic winter scenes without having to trek through the cold, wet snow.
-Gangchon Rail Park originally operated as a train station, but has been transformed into a leisure sport park along the track between the closed Gangchon Station and Gimyujeong Station.
+Gangchon offers beautiful scenery throughout the year.
+In particular, Gangchon Rail Park provides a way to enjoy fantastic winter scenes without having to trek through the cold, wet snow.
+Set on old railroad tracks, this leisure sport park uses the section between Gangchon and Gimyujeong Stations.

-Riding on a railbike is one of the most romantic outdoor activities to enjoy in winter.
-You’ll barely feel the cold as you pedal along while holding hands with someone you love.
+Riding on a rail bike is a romantic outdoor activity to enjoy in winter.
+You’ll barely feel the cold as you pedal along with someone you love.
 In December and January, the mountains, fields, and river become glazed in sparkling white snow and ice.
 About halfway along the track, you’ll come across a photo point.
 Staff are on site to take your picture, which can be printed and placed in a frame for 10,000 won when you arrive at the rest area.

-Gangchon’s railbike covers approximately 8.5km of track, all on level ground making it easy for all to move at a steady pace while taking in the fantastic surroundings.
-The first 6km of track until the rest area is traversed via railbike; the remaining 2.5km-long section to Gangchon Station is completed via the Romantic Train.
+Gangchon’s rail bike course covers approximately 8.5 kilometers of track, all on level ground making it easy for all to move at a steady pace while taking in the fantastic surroundings.
+The first 6 kilometers of track from Gimyujeong Station until the rest area is traversed via rail bike; the remaining 2.5-kilometer-long section to Gangchon Station is completed via the Romantic Train.
 From here, you can head off to your next destination, or take the free shuttle bus back to Gimyujeong Station.
 While at the rest area, be sure to buy some warm treats to enjoy and some small crafts or gift items!

 Gimyujeong Station is an old train station located next to the current Gimyujeong Station on the Gyeongchun Metro Line.
 Rather than letting the station fall into disrepair like many other closed stations, it has been kept up and decorated with cute murals and sculptures, perfect for photo backgrounds.
 It is especially popular in winter when snow piles up on the rooftop and grounds, making the colorful artwork pop out even more.

 Old train cars still remain on the train tracks by Gimyujeong Station.
-In addition to the train cars, the tracks are also decorated with various statues and sculptures that will tug at one’s heartstrings.
+In addition to the train cars, the tracks are also decorated with various statues and sculptures that will evoke a sense of wonder.
 After enjoying the winter landscape, head inside the station or one of the train cars to warm up.
 The cars have been transformed into spaces for visitors to relax, such as a book café and Chuncheon Tourist Information Center.

 Elysian Gangchon is located next to a metro station, making it easily accessible from Seoul.
 The ski resort has six lifts servicing ten slopes of varying difficulty for beginners as well as intermediate and advanced skiers.
 Most of the slopes are aimed for people at a lower skill set, allowing everyone to have a good time.
 Visitors can enjoy the resort’s many leisure activities and facilities while taking in the beautiful natural setting.